Formula One coverage on ITV: 1997–2008

 ITV also introduced Martin Brundle's hugely popular gridwalk at the 1997 British Grand Prix, where roughly 10–15 minutes before the start of the race Brundle would walk around the grid interviewing drivers, team personnel, celebrities and whoever else he could find.
 Brundle had elected not to commentate from some races such as the Canadian Grand Prix in 1997 where he raced at Le Mans and missed the race in 1998.
 He also elected not to attend the Hungarian Grand Prix on several occasions.
 When Brundle was absent, different people would stand in the commentary booth, including Derek Warwick, Jody Scheckter, Anthony Davidson and 1996 champion Damon Hill.
+Mark Blundell also stood in for Brundle on several occasions, prior to becoming a permanent member of the ITV team in 2001 and then continued to do so until 2005.

 ITV were not able to show the qualifying for the 1999 French Grand Prix due to a dispute with Formula One Management.
 FOM President Bernie Ecclestone asked ITV if they wanted live coverage with the broadcaster refusing stating they would show coverage at a later time.
 Ecclestone apologised in the Sunday Express and the race coverage was unaffected.

 In a one-off move for the return of the United States Grand Prix in 2000, ITV moved the coverage over to ITV2 as the schedule of the main channel could not occupy the coverage of the race.
 The 2001 United States Grand Prix was Murray Walker's last in the ITV commentary booth, having missed four other races that season.
-James Allen moved up from his former role as pitlane reporter to replace Walker in the commentary box with Brundle still commentating as usual and Ted Kravitz inheriting Allen's old role.
+James Allen moved up from his former role as pitlane reporter to replace Walker in the commentary box with Brundle still commentating as usual with Ted Kravitz who had previusly served as research assistant inheriting Allen's old role.